Dragonchain-Community/dragonchain-uvn-install-guide/automatic-install.md

     - The port number to use on your server
       - Unless you KNOW you need a different port, just use 30000 here

-2. Connect to your VPS or VM
+2. Connect to your VPS or VM using Git Bash or your terminal
-    - If following the Linode tutorial, use the "ssh root@..." command you saved
+    - If following the Linode tutorial, copy and paste the "ssh root@..." command you saved from the Networking tab

 3. Download the automatic installation script (copy and paste the following command into Git Bash or your terminal)